djurisicluka/training/serverless/aws/lambda201/lab2.1/README.md

 - Install the AWS SAM CLI.
 - Create a function from a template using the CLI.
 - Deploy the function using the CLI.
-- Update the function to add an API Gateway and event.
+- Get the API Endpoint and test the function

 ## Steps